-Most foods with a low percentage of water (pasta, concentrates, sugar, flour, milk powder, etc.) do not require a special temperature regime and can be safely stored at room temperature in a food warehouse.
+Most preserved foods are foods with a low percentage of water (pasta, concentrates, sugar, flour, milk powder, etc.), does not require a special temperature regime and can be safely stored at room temperature in a food warehouse.

 Food preservation is carried out by applying 3 types of procedures (methods): physical, chemical and biological preservation methods.